Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `"algorithms"` (optional, list of strings).
 Each element is an [algorithm specification](#algorithm-specifications).
 If specified, the core will invoke this capability of the driver only when performing one of the specified algorithms.
 If omitted, the core will invoke this capability for all applicable algorithms.
 * `"key_types"` (optional, list of strings).
 Each element is a [key type specification](#key-type-specifications).
 If specified, the core will invoke this capability of the driver only for operations involving a key with one of the specified key types.
 If omitted, the core will invoke this capability of the driver for all applicable key types.
 * `"key_sizes"` (optional, list of integers).
 If specified, the core will invoke this capability of the driver only for operations involving a key with one of the specified key sizes.
 If omitted, the core will invoke this capability of the driver for all applicable key sizes.
 Key sizes are expressed in bits.
 * `"names"` (optional, object).
-A mapping from function names described by the `"functions"` property, to the name of the C function in the driver that implements the corresponding function.
+A mapping from entry point names described by the `"functions"` property, to the name of the C function in the driver that implements the corresponding function.
 If a function is not listed here, name of the driver function that implements it is the driver's prefix followed by an underscore (`_`) followed by the function name.
-If this property is omitted, it is equivalent to an empty object (so each function *suffix* is implemented by a function with called *prefix*`_`*suffix*).
+If this property is omitted, it is equivalent to an empty object (so each entry point *suffix* is implemented by a function called *prefix*`_`*suffix*).
 * `"fallback"` (optional for transparent drivers, not permitted for opaque drivers, boolean).
 If present and true, the driver may return `PSA_ERROR_NOT_SUPPORTED`, in which case the core should call another driver or use built-in code to perform this operation.
 If absent or false, the core should not include built-in code to perform this particular cryptographic mechanism.
+See the section “[Fallback](#fallback)” for more information.

 Example: the following capability declares that the driver can perform deterministic ECDSA signatures using SHA-256 or SHA-384 with a SECP256R1 or SECP384R1 private key (with either hash being possible in combination with either curve).
 If the prefix of this driver is `"acme"`, the function that performs the signature is called `acme_sign_hash`.
 ```